alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/managing-agent-steps.md

 // **MODIFICATION**
 //
-// Here we don't pass all messages to the model but rather only pass the `N` most recent.
+// Here we don't pass all messages to the modelCOnfig but rather only pass the `N` most recent.
 Note that this is a terribly simplistic way to handle messages meant as an illustration, and there may be other methods you may want to look into depending on your use case.
 We also have to make sure we don't truncate the chat history to include the tool message first, as this would cause an API error. const callModel = async (
   state: typeof AgentState.State,
   config?: RunnableConfig,